kubedb/docs/docs/guides/mysql/reconfigure-tls/overview/index.md

 2. `KubeDB` Community operator watches the `MySQL` CRO.

-3. When the operator finds a `MySQL` CR, it creates required number of `StatefulSets` and related necessary stuff like secrets, services, etc.
+3. When the operator finds a `MySQL` CR, it creates required number of `PetSets` and related necessary stuff like secrets, services, etc.

 4. Then, in order to reconfigure the TLS configuration of the `MySQL` database the user creates a `MySQLOpsRequest` CR with desired information.